mui/material-ui/docs/src/pages/components/selects/selects.md

 {{"demo": "pages/components/selects/UnstyledSelectSimple.js"}}

+The `SelectUnstyled` is a component that accepts generic props.
+Due to Typescript limitations, this may cause unexpected behavior when wrapping the component in `forwardRef` (or other higher-order components).
+In such cases, the generic argument will be defaulted to `unknown` and type suggestions will be incomplete.
+To avoid this, manually cast the resulting component to the correct type (as shown above).

+The rest of the demos below will not use `forwardRef` for brevity.

 #### Controlled select

 The SelectUnstyled can be used as either uncontrolled (as shown in the demo above) or controlled component.